 There’s nothing worse than finding out your favorite pair of lulus is trying to kill you by chafing your squat booty at 20,000 meters in.
 Rachel recommends that athletes “use their training to test out their clothing.
 Any seams or zippers may irritate, so make sure your clothes don’t distract from your effort.”

-Training Plan for Rowing a Marathonrowing a marathon
+Training Plan for Rowing a Marathon

 Here’s a spolier: if you’re committing to participating in rowing a marathon, you’re going to need to row — a lot.
 But according to Rachael, maybe not as much as you think.